hs950559/coryrylan.com/contact.md

 ---
 layout: page
 title: Contact
+tab: contact
 ---

 Contact me if you have any questions about what I do or just want to say hello.
-You can easiest contact me on twitter.
+You can contact me on [Twitter](https://twitter.com/splintercode).